FriendsOfTYPO3/extension_builder/Documentation/Developer/Roundtrip.rst

 This is, where "Roundtrip mode" is needed.
 It aims to preserve your manual changes and applying the new model configuration at the same time.

 The roundtrip mode is enabled by default.
-To disable it see the ExtensionBuilder Configuration :doc:`/Configuration/Index`
+To disable it see the Extension Builder Configuration :doc:`/Configuration/Index`

 The general rule is: All stuff that is editable in the modeler should be applied in the modeler.
 For example if you need another dependency in :file:`ext_emconf.php` you should add it in the modeler and not in :file:`ext_emconf.php` itself.